-For as long as we can remember it seems the world has been stuck in ground hog day type loop between gauging on sugary snacks and heaps of junk food, and then dieting to shed the pounds.
+For as long as we can remember it seems the world has been stuck in Groundhog Day-type loop between bingeing on sugary snacks and heaps of junk food, and then dieting to shed the pounds.
 All before entering that vicious cycle once again.
-And it’s toxic.
-It’s bad for the mind, bad for the body and it’s not exactly healthy.
+And it’s toxic – it’s bad for the mind, bad for the body and is anything but sustainable.

-But healthy eating has never before been so easily accessible to us.
-There’s cookbooks, there’s blogs.
-There’s even apps for our phones making healthy food quite literally at the touch of our fingertips.
-And we’re here to introduce you to 10 of Britain’s most healthy cooks.
+But healthy eating has never before been so easily accessible.
+There are cookbooks, there are blogs.
+There are even apps for our phones making healthy food quite literally at the touch of our fingertips.
+And there are 10 wonderfully healthy British cooks helping to bring delicious, nutritious food to your kitchen.

 1. Deliciously Ella

 Bio: I think we can all relate to Ella Woodward’s past as a ‘sugar monster’.
 But after becoming bed-ridden due to diet-based health issues, Ella has since found the road to recovery is based on eating pure, plant based foods.
 With a cookbook out and a phone app under her wing, Deliciously Ella is a name that many of the health community already know well and trust.

 Why we love Ella: We mainly love Ella for the simple fact her food is easy.
 She doesn’t spout ingredients at us that we’ve never even heard of before.
 The majority of her food is relatively easy to throw together with some recipes that take a little longer for special occasions.
 Oh, and she sells the cutest plant-based slogan clothing on her website!